laravel-enso/documentation/docs/packages/form-builder.md

 - Type: string
 - Applies to: a `"money"`-type `"input"`

-Is the currenct symbol to be used for a money input, for example `"$"`.
+Is the current symbol to be used for a money input, for example `"$"`.

 #### precision
 - Is: optional